WolakT/simple-gcp-lakehouse/notes.md

 ## Terraform

 1. Using modules saves work.
 For example module for services helps in setting up behaviour while destroying the app.
-See [a relative link](terraform/main.tf)
+See [terraform main file](terraform/main.tf).
+In this project such module is `module "project-factory_project_services`

-## GCLOUD commands
+oo GCLOUD commands

-1. There is an option to change the delimiter for gcloud commands.
+1. There is ry_project_services"option to change the delimiter for gcloud commands.
 Use ^DELIMITER^ after the flag to change the default delimiter.
 This is useful if you have comma in the text you want to pass.
-See example *gcloud_command_dataproc_setup.sh* [a relative link](gcloud_command_dataproc_setup.sh)
+See example [gcloud command](gcloud_command_dataproc_setup.sh)

-2. If changing the delimiter is not enough use use `gcloud topic flag-file` for alternative
+2. If changing the delimiter is not enough use use `gcloud topic flags-file` for alternative